Together with our Cambridge community of teachers and learners

 A responsible pace

 We recognise the scale, complexities and importance of the move to digital exams for our schools and learners, and we know that doing it right takes time and collaboration.
-We are taking a responsible and phased approach and working together with schools to ensure they're well-prepared and fully supported in their digital exam journey.
+We are taking a responsible and phased approach and working together with schools to ensure they are well-prepared and fully supported in their digital exam journey.

 Find out more about the subjects available in our roadmap.

-Together, we’re building the future of assessment.
+Together, we’re building and delivering the future of assessment.